airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

 2. Note that you need to include *--state-cache-size=0* in the collator's service launch.
 This parameter is important for the stability of the collator.
 You can see more info in the related [issue](https://github.com/airalab/robonomics/issues/234) on github.

-## Easily launch a Robonomics collator
+## First time easily launch a Robonomics collator

 You can easily launch a collator directly in the command line to check for errors.
-After doing this it is strongly recommended to launch the Robonomics collator as a service.
+After doing this it is strongly recommended to launch the Robonomics collator as a service (watch next step).

 ```
 root@robokusama-collator-screencast:~# robonomics \